tparchman/lab/KRLA_lab_meetings_workflow/README.md

 	* **Number of KRLA individuals:** 497

 ### Generate unique sequence sets

-There is no reason to use 100 identical sequences for the denovo clustering task, as it will only increase the time and the memory and energy usage.
+There is no reason to use 100 identical sequences for the denovo clustering task, as it will only increase memory and energy usage and runtime.

 1. Make a list of individual IDs from the .fastq.gz files